albrow/zoom/README.md

 ## Relations

 Relations in Zoom are dead simple.
-There are no special return types or methods for using relations.
+There are no special return types or functions for using relations.
 What you put in is what you get out.

 ### One-to-One Relations